xshirl1027/smoothpacman/README.md

 # smoothpacman
-non-pixelated version of pacman in 600 lines of code. \
+This is a non-pixelated version of pacman written in JAVA in 600 lines of code. \
 this is warm up project--made completely from scratch with java graphics--no external images used.

 Uses:\